wbalmer/petitRADTRANS/docs/content/adding_opacities.rst

       0 gamma 0.06 n 0.5 t0 296 ratio 1.
     end

-This calculates the opacity of NaH with the following settings
+This calculates the opacity of NaH with the following settings:
 - ``offset`` results in a line cutoff of 60 :math:`{\rm cm}^{-1}`.
 While being an important effect that also speeds up calculations, the choice of a cutoff is often arbitrary because the physics behind it remain difficult to model, see, for example the discussion in `Grimm & Heng (2015)`_.
 Here we use the equivalent width of the line decrease function given by `Hartmann et al. (2002)`_, for :math:`\rm CH_4` broadened by :math:`\rm H_2`.
 - NaH has a mass of 24 (in amu)
 - The opacity is calculated at a temperature of 1000 K